xelatihy/yocto-gl/docs/yocto_gl.md

     const vector<T>& choices =;
 ~~~

-parse an enum option from the command line
+Parse an enum option from the command line.

 #### Function make_parser()